Uterine Fibroid Embolization (UFE) Los Angeles

 Vascular & Interventional Radiologist

 Doctor Michael Lalezarian is a double board-certified fellowship-trained Vascular and Interventional Radiologist.
 He completed both his Radiology Residency and Interventional Radiology Fellowship at David Geffen School of Medicine at the Ronald Reagan Hospital at UCLA, where he received extensive training in minimally-invasive image-guided procedures.
-Dr. Michael Lalezarian has since devoted his expertise to helping women with uterine fibroids, and is regarded as an expert & specialist in uterine fibroid embolization (UFE) in Los Angeles, CA. Read full bio.
+Dr. Michael Lalezarian has since devoted his expertise to helping women with uterine fibroids, and is regarded as an expert and specialist in uterine fibroid embolization (UFE) in Los Angeles, CA. Read full bio.

 How does uterine fibroid embolization work?

 The objective of the embolization procedure is to shrink the uterine fibroids by cutting off their blood supply.
-Blood carries oxygen and nutrients necessary for the survival of all biological matter - including uterine fibroids.
+Blood carries oxygen and nutrients necessary for the survival of all tissues - including uterine fibroids.
 By carefully pinpointing and blocking off the arteries that feed the fibroids, we are able to starve the benign tumors, causing them to shrink, and reduce associated symptoms.

 The uterine fibroid embolization procedure is performed in a radiology suite (not an operating room) by an interventional radiologist - a trained expert in imaging and navigation of blood vessels.
 The goal of the procedure is to occlude (“embolize”) the blood vessels that feed the uterine fibroids.
 The procedure takes approximately 1 hour, and can be done in an outpatient setting, meaning the patient will typically go home the same day.
 For the embolization part of the procedure, an incision no larger than a freckle is made.
 A very thin tube called a catheter is inserted through this incision and guided to the site of the fibroids.
 Through this catheter, tiny particles the size of a grain of sand (called embolizations beads or embolization microparticles) are injected until they occlude the target blood vessels.¹ Patients typically return to full activity within a week.